Date(s) - 21 Sep 2017

 - To demonstrate an understanding of accountability and responsibility in relation to VAWG

 - To gain knowledge of local and national relevant support services.

 The course is offers an introduction to Violence Against Women and Girls (VAWG), including domestic violence and working with clients affected by VAWG.

 This FREE training is offered as part of the ASCENT Project of the London VAWG Consortium, funded by London Councils.
 Delegates must work in London with women or girls who are at risk of or experiencing violence and abuse.
 The training is limited to 16 places, with no more than two delegates from each organisation.

 The course equates to 5 CPD points.

-Applications for this training will close on 6th August at midnight.
+Applications for this training closed on 6th August at midnight.
 If you have applied, you will be contacted on or around the 7th September to inform you if your application has been successful.